Gloucester Crescent, Camden: In popular culture

-The former home of playwright and author Alan Bennett at 23 Gloucester Crescent is the setting for The Lady in the Van based on his experiences with the eccentric woman known to him as Miss Shepherd who lived on Bennett's driveway in a series of dilapidated vans for more than fifteen years.
-Fairchild/Shepherd's story was first published in 1989 as an essay in the London Review of Books.
+The former home of playwright and author Alan Bennett at 23 Gloucester Crescent is the setting for his memoir and play The Lady in the Van, which were based on his experiences with the eccentric woman known to him as Miss Shepherd who lived on Bennett's driveway in a series of dilapidated vans for more than 15 years.
+The story of Miss Shepherd was first published in 1989 as an essay in the London Review of Books.
 In 1990 Bennett published it in book form.
 In 1999 he adapted it into a stage play at the Queen's Theatre in London which starred Maggie Smith who received a Best Actress nomination at the 2000 Olivier Awards and which was directed by Nicholas Hytner.
 The stage play includes two characters named Alan Bennett.
-On 21 February 2009 it was broadcast as a radio play on BBC Radio 4, with Maggie Smith reprising her role and Alan Bennett playing himself.
-He adapted the story again for the 2015 film The Lady in the Van with Maggie Smith reprising her role again, and Nicholas Hytner directing again.
+On 21 February 2009 it was broadcast as a radio play on BBC Radio 4, with Smith reprising her role and Bennett playing himself.
+He adapted the story again for the 2015 film The Lady in the Van with Smith reprising her role again, and Hytner directing again.

 Principal photography for the film version The Lady in the Van (2015) began at 23 Gloucester Crescent in 2014.
 The film was shot in and around Bennett's old house in Camden Town, where the real Miss Shepherd spent 15 years on his driveway.
-According to director Nicholas Hytner, they never considered filming anywhere else.
+According to Hytner, they never considered filming anywhere else.

 In 2018 William Miller, son of Sir Jonathan Miller, published Gloucester Crescent: Me, My Dad and Other Grown-Ups based on his memories of growing up on Gloucester Crescent in the 1960s and the famous residents and visitors he encountered.

 The biographer Claire Tomalin published her autobiography A Life of My Own (2017) which included much detail of her life on Gloucester Crescent where she has lived since the 1960s.